-- The Partnership Acts regulate the relationship between the partners and what generally happens is that the partners will enter into a partnership agreement setting out how the business will be run and what each partner’s entitlements and obligations are.
+- The Partnership Acts regulate the relationship between the partners.
+What generally happens is that the partners will enter into a partnership agreement setting out how the business will be run and what each partner’s entitlements and obligations are.

-- A partnership agreement might provide for “silent partners” (who are similar to shareholders in a limited company and are not involved in running it).
-The silent business partners may be entitled to a share of the profits or of the assets of the partnership but don’t play a part in the day to day running of it.
+- A partnership agreement might provide for ‘silent partners’ (who are similar to shareholders in a limited company and are not involved in running it).
+The silent business partners may be entitled to a share of the profits or of the assets but don’t play a part in the day-to-day running of it.

 It is impossible to make a general recommendation as to which form of business structure is best as the circumstances will be different in each case.
 In many cases, we will advise our clients to operate as sole traders and in others, as limited companies.